Understanding isinstance(), hasattr(), Classes, Attributes, and Objects in Python

 This blog is a beginner-friendly guide to understanding Python’s isinstance(), hasattr(), and basic OOP concepts like classes, objects, and attributes.
 It includes simple explanations and practical examples.

-The goal is to help beginner python developer:
+The goal is to help beginner developers and system administrators:

 1. Understand classes, objects, and attributes in Python.